-As of December 31, 2014, our contracted backlog, which is our expected future revenue under existing customer contracts, was approximately \$10.0 billion, roughly four times our 2014 annual revenue.
-For the year ended December 31, 2014, we generated revenue of \$2.47 billion and net income attributable to Intelsat S.A. of \$232.5 million.
-Our Adjusted EBITDA, which consists of EBITDA as adjusted to exclude or include certain unusual items, certain other operating expense items and certain other adjustments, was \$1.96 billion, or 79% of revenue, for the year ended December 31, 2014.
+As of December 31, 2015, our contracted backlog, which is our expected future revenue under existing customer contracts, was approximately \$9.4 billion, roughly four times our 2015 annual revenue.
+For the year ended December 31, 2015, we generated revenue of \$2.35 billion and net loss attributable to Intelsat S.A. of \$3.9 billion.
+Our Adjusted EBITDA, which consists of EBITDA as adjusted to exclude or include certain unusual items, certain other operating expense items and certain other adjustments, was \$1.85 billion, or 79% of revenue, for the year ended December 31, 2015.

-In 2014, our business encountered a number of challenges that are reflected in our operating results, and we believe these trends are likely to continue for some time:
+In 2015, our business encountered a number of challenges that are reflected in our operating results, and we believe these trends are likely to continue for some time:

-- Legacy business: the acceleration of contract expirations and terminations for point-to-point trunking services, which are related to our heritage in providing fixed telecommunications infrastructure, in response to improved fiber availability in certain regions; - Intense pricing pressure related to increased transponder services supply in certain regions, which initially affected our business in Africa, but which could spread to other regions experiencing new or increased supply; - · Continued weakness in our government business related to troop withdrawals and reduced spending by the U.S. government; - Recent indications by our U.S. media customers' of their plans to accelerate adoption of new compression methodologies that reduce the quantum of bandwidth necessary to transmit standard and high definition programming, in advance of the expected adoption of ultra high definition services.
-If ultra high definition services are adopted on a broad scale, this trend could compensate for the negative compression trend; as well as - Geopolitical and geo-economic conditions, disruptions or changes in Russia and the improving strength of the dollar, which results in our services being more expensive as compared to alternatives priced in local currencies in non-U.S. dollar denominated regions.
+- Legacy business: the acceleration of contract expirations and terminations for point-to-point trunking services reaching the end of their product lifecycle, which are related to our heritage in providing fixed telecommunications infrastructure, in response to improved fiber availability in certain regions; - Intense pricing pressure related to increased transponder services supply in certain regions, which initially affected our business in Africa, but which has spread to other regions experiencing new or increased supply; - Flattening of our government business, following a significant decline related to troop withdrawals and reduced spending by the U.S. government; - Recent actions by some of our U.S. media customers to accelerate adoption of new compression methodologies that reduced the quantum of bandwidth necessary to transmit standard and high definition programming, in advance of the expected adoption of ultra-high definition services.
+If ultra-high definition services are adopted on a broad scale, this trend could compensate for the negative compression trend; as well as - Geopolitical and geo-economic conditions, disruptions or changes in Russia and Brazil, and the improving strength of the dollar, which results in our services being more expensive as compared to alternatives priced in local currencies in non-U.S. dollar denominated regions.